Overview

 What Makes Temple of Literature Special

-The Temple of Literature (Văn Miếu - Quốc Tử Giám) was founded in 1070 under Emperor Lý Thánh Tông, initially as a temple dedicated to Confucius, and expanded in 1076 to include the Quốc Tử Giám - Vietnam's first national university, where the children of the royal family and senior mandarins were educated.
-The institution operated for 700 years under successive dynasties until the French colonial administration replaced it with a Western-style education system in the early 20th century.
-The physical complex survived largely intact and remains the best-preserved example of traditional Vietnamese architectural design in Hanoi - five sequential courtyards progressing from the main gate to the inner sanctuary, each with its own character and function.
-The 82 stone doctoral steles, erected between 1484 and 1779, are listed by UNESCO as a Memory of the World documentary heritage and represent the most tangible surviving record of Vietnam's classical examination system.
+The Temple of Literature (Văn Miếu - Quốc Tử Giám) was founded in 1070 under Emperor Lý Thánh Tông as a temple dedicated to Confucius, then expanded six years later to include the Quốc Tử Giám - Vietnam's first national university.
+For the next 700 years, under the Lý, Trần, and Lê dynasties, this compound trained the scholars and mandarins who administered the country.
+Entry was through the imperial examination system: three tiers of exams - regional (hương), national (hội), and palace (đình) - that filtered candidates across years of study.
+The French colonial administration dismantled that system in the early 20th century and replaced it with Western-style education.
+The physical complex survived largely intact and remains the best-preserved example of traditional Vietnamese architecture in Hanoi.
+The 82 stone doctoral steles, recording the names of 1,300 graduates between 1484 and 1779, are listed by UNESCO as a Memory of the World heritage document.

 Gallery